Child Tax Credit (CTC)

 • $80,000 for single filers and married people filing separate returns.

-In January 2022, the IRS sent 6419 letters to taxpayers informing them of the full amount of advance payments they received in 2021.
-Taxpayers should retain this letter in their tax records when preparing their tax returns for 2021.
 Pay withholding can be adjusted to reflect advance payments and child tax credit.
 The IRS website provides comprehensive information on how to qualify for the child tax credit, how to deal with advance credit payment issues, and the rules for calculating the amount.

-Who Is Eligible for the Child Tax Credit ?
+Who is Eligible for the Child Tax Credit ?

 What is the Child Tax Credit Income Limit ?